-Professor Ken Pease, former Home Office Researcher, discusses the contribution of Bayesian analysis.
+Professor Ken Pease, of University College London and former Home Office Researcher, discusses the contribution of Bayes to contemporary policing.

 Bayes is all about probabilities and how these are dynamically moving just as life is around you.
 It helps you think rationally about the best things to do; it doesn’t promise ‘facts’ or everlasting solutions, simply because in an everchanging world with highly diverse contexts it can be misleading to search for ‘static and universal truths’.
 Policing knows this already, so I believe there is potential here for ‘real world’ use.

 You can see a short visual explanation of Bayes on Youtube, courtesy of Ian Osolov of City University, New York at https://www.youtube.com/watch?v=OqmJhPQYRc8.

 Bayes is better than singular methodologies

 The reason I believe Bayes offers us a better, rational and scientific approach – yet in a real world context – is that we are in danger of promoting single methodological approaches, as Malcolm Sparrow (2012) and Ray Pawson (2006) have argued.
 Policing ought to be using the best available evidence processes, and this means evidence that is tied to the dynamic context and is a tool for use in such a dynamic world.
 Police decision makers can’t really wait years for insight into choosing option A or B and the public quite rightly won’t want to be waiting for, what is at its core, an emergency service to protect people.